lmaydev/OpenConstructionSetOld/README.md

 The first 3 are represented as `ModFolder` objects.
 These contain information about the mods within the folder.
 Including header, info and full path.

-The `Save` property is a `SaveFolder` object and contains information about the contained saves and their folder structure.
+The `Save` property is a `SaveFolder` object and represents the old save folder.
+It contains information about the contained saves and their folder structure.

 ### Structure of a Data File.
  - Type - Integer indicating the type of the file.
 Currently 15 (save) and 16 (mod) are supported.